jdm64/saphyr/README.md

 ### Other Linux ###

-Install the LLVM development headers / runtime libraries and python3 for your Linux distribution.
-If your distribution doesn't have flexc++/bisonc++ then you can use the `jdm64/saphyr` docker image to build the frontend by running:
+Install: `make, clang, llvm, boost and python3` for your Linux distribution.
+If your distribution doesn't have `flexc++/bisonc++` then you can use the `jdm64/saphyr` docker image to build the frontend by running:

-`sudo docker run --rm -v "$PWD":/usr/src/saphyr -w /usr/src/saphyr jdm64/saphyr make frontend`
+`sudo make frontend-docker'

 NOTE: On Fedora you must disable SELinux (`sudo setenforce 0`) or you will get a permission error.